pg-cy/Elk-Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy/download the "install-elk.yml", "filebeat-config.yml","filebeat-playbook" file onto your ansible container.
+- Copy/download the "install-elk.yml", "filebeat-config.yml", "filebeat-playbook" file onto your ansible container.
 - Edit the "hosts" file (/etc/ansible/hosts) to include our elk server/VMs for ansible to use playbooks on.
 ![hosts edit file](images/hosts_edit.png)
 - Run the "install-elk.yml" playbook (note that the remote_user inside the file has to be the user created for ssh keys to your elk server)